wasp-lang/wasp/web/docs/auth/overview.md

 :::

 ### Validation Error Handling
 When creating, updating, or deleting entities, you may wish to handle validation errors.
-We have exposed a class called `AuthError` for this purpose.
+Wasp exposes a class called `AuthError` for this purpose.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">